zzzprojects/docs/learnentityframeworkcore.com/pages/model/complex-type.md

 var order = new Order() { OrderDate = DateTime.Now, ShippingAddress = shippingAddress, BillingAddress = billingAddress };
 ```

-Unlike [Owned Entity](https://learn.microsoft.com/en-us/ef/core/modeling/owned-entities), the same complex type instance can be re-used multiple times within the same or different entity.
+Unlike [Owned Entity](https://learn.microsoft.com/en-us/ef/core/modeling/owned-entities), the same complex type instance can be reused multiple times within the same or different entity.
 For example, if the customer chooses that the billing address will be the same as the shipping address in the payment form:

 ```csharp
 var shippingAddress = new Address() { Street = "Saint-Hubert", City = "Laval", State = "Quebec", Country = "Canada", PostalCode = "H7G 2Y2"};